ScottGoerzen/Seng360Assign3/README.md

 # Seng360Assign3
 Assignment 3 For Seng 360 Fall 2017

+This Program uses 3 terminal windows.

-First open all windows to the tutorial/Client/src folder and run
+First open all windows to the tutorial/Client/src folder and run in the first

-	rmiregistry <unused port>
+	rmiregistry

 On one terminal window compile all files with the command